-The Adult Neuropsychology intern attends a number of specialty seminars including the Clinical Neuroscience Series, a weekly meeting addressing special topics and clinical case presentations in adult neuropsychology and neuropsychiatry; Neuropathology Rounds ("Brain Cutting"), devoted to the examination of gross brain anatomy, and geared towards understanding the neuropathology of neurological diseases; and Neurology Teaching Rounds, which provides the intern with the opportunity to participate in bedside evaluations conducted by neurologists on their inpatient service.
+The Adult Neuropsychology intern attends a number of specialty seminars including the Clinical Neuroscience Series, a weekly meeting addressing special topics and clinical case presentations in adult neuropsychology and neuropsychiatry; Neuropathology Rounds ("Brain Cutting"), devoted to the examination of gross brain anatomy, and geared towards understanding the neuropathology of neurological diseases.
+Limited participation in Neurology Teaching Rounds is also available and provides the intern with the opportunity to participate in bedside evaluations conducted by neurologists on their inpatient service.

-We recognize that the rotations on the Adult Neuropsychology track are more demanding and involve several more didactic hours than rotations in our other tracks.
+We recognize that the rotations on the Adult Neuropsychology track are more demanding and involve several more didactic hours and time spent reviewing extern reports than rotations in our other tracks.
 Therefore, our neuropsychology interns are expected to see fewer outpatient cases as part of the general requirements of the internship.